Originally published on 17th March 2020 Last updated on 3rd February 2022

 I fell pregnant immediately after trying to conceive in 2018, but this pregnancy unfortunately ended in an early miscarriage, which left me feeling worried about ever being able to have a healthy pregnancy.
 I had done some reading and research before falling pregnant, but after the miscarriage, delve in to it even more so and in the fourteen months between the miscarriage and attempting to conceive again, I did everything in my power to put my health in the best place possible so as to try and avoid another pregnancy loss.

-Thankfully, when I tried to conceive again fourteen months after the miscarriage and with my health in the best place it had ever been, thanks to implementing the below things, I fell pregnant immediately once more and this time it stuck.
+Thankfully, when I tried to conceive again fourteen months after the miscarriage, in 2019, and with my health in the best place it had ever been, thanks to implementing the below things, I fell pregnant immediately once more and this time it stuck.
+(When I also tried to conceive again in 2021, I fell pregnant immediately once more, as I revisited the below things in order to optimise this.)

 It’s important to say however, that we don’t always know the reason behind a miscarriage and blaming ourselves often isn’t helpful in healing from the unfortunate experience of one.
 However, preparing your body as much as possible can certainly help to optimise the chances of a healthy conception and pregnancy with thyroid disease.